-A GPX file is a GPS data saved in the GPS Exchange format, an open standard that can be freely used by GPS programs.
-It contains longitude and latitude location data, which includes waypoints, routes, and tracks.
-GPX files are saved in XML format that allows GPS data to be more easily imported and read by multiple programs and web services.
+A GPX file is a GPS data file saved in the GPS Exchange format, which is an open standard that can be freely used by GPS programs.
+It contains longitude and latitude location data that may include waypoints, routes, and tracks.
+GPX files are saved in XML format, which allows GPS data to be more easily imported and read by multiple programs and web services.

 GPX file open in Google Earth 7

 GPX files are commonly used for exchanging GPS location data with others, creating maps, and geocaching.
 If you come across a GPX file there are a variety of applications that can open it, including Google Earth, GPSRouteX, and GPX Viewer.